greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/perf_troubleshoot.html.md

 ## <a id="topic8"></a>Investigating Error Messages

-Greenplum Database log messages are written to files in the `log` directory within the master's or segment's data directory.
-Because the master log file contains the most information, you should always check it first.
+Greenplum Database log messages are written to files in the `log` directory within the coordinator's or segment's data directory.
+Because the coordinator log file contains the most information, you should always check it first.
 Log files roll over daily and use the naming convention: `gpdb-`*`YYYY`*`-`*`MM`*`-`*`DD_hhmmss.csv`*.
-To locate the log files on the master host:
+To locate the log files on the coordinator host:

 ```
 $ cd $COORDINATOR_DATA_DIRECTORY/log